Boyle-Lab/NanoPal-Snakemake/README.markdown

 When running on the cluster you're not supposed to do any real work on the login nodes, so you should use Slurm to invoke the `./run-glakes.sh` call on a Slurm worker node.
-The `run.sbat` file does that, so copy and edit that to point at your run config and use `sbatch my-run.sbat` to kick off the Snakemake controller, which will then fan out the tasks to other nodes.
+The `run.sbat` file does that, so you can use `sbatch run.sbat runs/foo.json _all` to kick off the Snakemake controller with the given config and Snakemake target, which will then fan out the tasks to other nodes.

 You can monitor the progress by watching the log file with: